Autumn Cottonwoods with Horses and Riders

 The view is looking from the east of the Garden of the Gods from the road east of the Garden of the Gods.
 The time is fall with a slight covering of snow on the Mountain and the grass in the Garden of the Gods has its green.

 Painted in oil on canvas.
-Framed size: 16x20 inches.
+Frame size is 16 inch by 20 inches.

 Fall Harvest with Crystal and Crock